GentleWizard/Password-generator/README.md

 4. Follow the prompts to specify the length of the password and which types of characters to include.

 5. The script will generate a random password based on your specifications.

+Alternatively, you can simply launch the password_generator.py file and follow the prompts from the command line.

 ## License